Bavhead/SudokuSolver/README.md

 ## Installation
 Ensure [Python](https://www.python.org/downloads/) (version 3.8 and greater) is installed.

-Simply clone the repository to the intended location.
+Then, clone the repository to the intended location.

 ## Usage
 To run, call